Page de couverture de Baptistland

 Much-needed educational work, but without redemption.

 This much-needed book would be great, if it was only to reveal the ugly reality of the SBC.
-But sadly she used it also as a weapon against the remaining members of her family and most tragically against JESUS Himself.
+But she sadly used it also as a weapon against the remaining members of her family and most tragically against IESOUS Himself.
 How beautiful would it have been to see her come to salvation outside the evil triangle of Catholics, Baptists (and Freemasonry).

 PROS

 + Much needed report from a survivor of s**ual abuse.
-It has to be added that the SBC played a central role in racial segregation while opposing interracial marriage, has still a strong prevalence of Calvinists and Freemasons in their rows, and was the breeding ground for one of the biggest frauds in 'Christian' history, Billy Graham (key figure in the ecumenical movement; close collaboration with the Vatican and the Pope; unfriendly takeover of Halley's Bible Handbook and deletion of Jesuit references; advised his friend Nixon to end the Vietnam conflict in a blaze of glory; trained female pastors; great admirer of the 33° Mason Norman Vincent Peale).
+It has to be added that the SBC played a central role in racial segregation while opposing interracial marriage, has still a strong prevalence of Freemasons in their rows (membership in a Masonic Order is officially a matter of personal conscience!), has a very strong prevalence of Calvinists, predominately supported the abortion rights movement, and was the breeding ground for one of the biggest frauds in 'Christian' history, Billy Graham (who had a strong tendency towards universalism; key figure in the ecumenical movement; close collaboration with the Vatican and the Pope; unfriendly takeover of Halley's Bible Handbook and deletion of Jesuit references; advised his friend Nixon to end the Vietnam conflict in a blaze of glory; trained female pastors; great admirer of the 33° Mason Norman Vincent Peale; taught theistic evolution; promoted the Alpha Course).
 She sadly failed to give a more complete picture of the SBC.

 + This book does a great job in describing the s** abuse not only of her, but provides also a general picture, although being relatively vague considering the vast information she collected through her rather secular ministry.
 She adequately describes how the SBC maliciously and systematically covered up cases for now several decades.